omahs/flutter/engine/src/flutter/impeller/docs/babys_first_triangle.md

 FS::BindFragInfo(pass, host_buffer->EmplaceUniform(frag_info));
 ```

 But wait, where did `BindFragInfo` come frame.
-Well, it was generated by the compiler because the compiler know how to bind the buffer to that specific stage based on the metadata it generated.
+Well, it was generated by the compiler because the compiler knows how to bind the buffer to that specific stage based on the metadata it generated.
 If you change the shader, you will get compiler error till you fixup all call sites, making refactoring shaders easier.

 Next, lets patch our fragment shader to mix between the two values after taking into the current time into account.